susheel-gupta/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committers.md

 whose output is in the job attempt directory, *and only rerunning all uncommitted tasks*.

-None of this algorithm works safely or swiftly when working with "raw" AWS S3 storage:
-* Directory listing can be inconsistent: the tasks and jobs may not list all work to be committed.
-* Renames go from being fast, atomic operations to slow operations which can fail partway through.
+None of this algorithm works safely or swiftly when working with "raw" AWS S3 storage, because renames go from being fast, atomic operations to slow operations which can fail partway through.

 This then is the problem which the S3A committers address: